devbarba/ze-delivery-backend-challenge/README.md

 1. git clone [https://github.com/harbsprog/ze-delivery-backend-challenge.git](https://github.com/harbsprog/ze-delivery-backend-challenge.git)

-2) cd ze-delivery-backend-challenget `Access the project folder`
+2. cd ze-delivery-backend-challenget `Access the project folder`

 3. yarn install `Performs installation of dependencies`

-4) cp .env.example .env `Copy environment variables`
+4. cp .env.example .env `Copy environment variables`

+5. docker-compose up -d `Up the MongoDB and Init database with collections and credentials`

-5. yarn importData `Import the Pdvs from the pdvs.json file and create a user for testing in the API`
+6. yarn importData `Import the Pdvs from the pdvs.json file and create a user for testing in the API`

-6) yarn start `Run the application`
+7. yarn start `Run the application`

-7. Access: http://127.0.0.1:3000/ If you present a welcome message everything went well.
+8. Access: http://127.0.0.1:3000/ If you present a welcome message everything went well.

 ## Tests

 Integration tests and unit tests were carried out:

 To run the integration tests run the following command:
-`yarn test-integration`
+`yarn testIntegration`

 To run the unit tests run the following command:
-`yarn test-unit`
+`yarn testUnit`

 ## Author